teloxide/teloxide/CODE_STYLE.md

    - Pass dependencies to handlers;
    - Disable a default Ctrl-C handling;
    ```
-3. Link resources in your comments when possible, for example:
+3. Link resources in your comments when possible:
    ```rust
    /// Download a file from Telegram.
    ///